CloudGlance - Document Intelligence Platform

 The dashboard acts as a stable entry point into the platform.
 Users land here, understand what's active, and move into their work without being distracted by unnecessary noise.

-A small set of high-level indicators, recent items, and a complete activity log provide awareness and traceability without overwhelming the interface.
-The dashboard is not meant for deep decision-making - it exists to orient, ground, and guide users toward their next action.
+The dashboard is not meant for deep decision-making.
+It exists to orient, ground, and guide users toward their next action.

 Dashboard

-Projects - The Bridge into Tender Work
+Projects - The Core Workspace

 Where teams organise, manage, and act on work within a consistent structure.